 6. Proof of Concept (PoC)

 The term is used rather loosely these days.
 Originally, inventors and developers used a PoC to prove to stakeholders that a new technology could deliver on its promise.
 These days, it’s become a process for assessing IT vendor performance and is often confused with the bake-off.
 As a client of ours puts simply: ' a PoC proves that the product does what it says on the box.’

-Cathy McKnight puts it more eloquently in Putting the “Proof” in Proof of Concept: ‘a PoC is an execution of project-related tasks that provide evidence that what has been promised by the (singular) preferred technology vendor and/or service provider can be delivered.
+Cathy McKnight puts it more eloquently in Putting the “Proof” in Proof of Concept: ‘a PoC is an execution of project-related tasks which provide evidence that what has been promised by the (singular) preferred technology vendor and/or service provider can be delivered.'
 Yes, she argues that a rewarding PoC should focus on a single vendor’s technology.

 Secondary PoC Considerations

 A PoC should do more than test that your product delivers the functionality you claim.
-It’s an opportunity for you to show how your technology integrates with the buyer’s IT environment, and how compatible it is with the IT products and services installed.
-This applies even more so if you’re proposing a cloud service.
-Often these questions will have been discussed before the PoC, but the trialist's team may want to see proof of your claims and assurances.
+It’s an opportunity for you to show how your technology integrates with the buyer’s IT environment, and how compatible it is with existing IT products and services.
+This applies even more so if your proposed solution includes hardware and / or cloud services.
+Often these questions will have been discussed before the PoC, but the prospect's team may want to see proof of your claims and assurances.